Academy: Smith refused to leave Oscars, broke conduct code

 AP Film Writer

-NEW YORK (AP) — The Academy of Motion Pictures Arts and Sciences said that Will Smith was asked to leave to Sunday’s Oscars after hitting Chris Rock but refused.
+NEW YORK (AP) — The Academy of Motion Pictures Arts and Sciences said Sunday that Will Smith was asked to leave to Sunday’s Oscars after hitting Chris Rick but refused.

 Many have questioned why Smith was allowed to remain seated front row at the Academy Awards after the incident.
 On Wednesday, the academy suggested that it attempted to remove the actor from the audience.